 After his mysterious benefactor appears, Pip is on his own with a bank account, living in one of the greatest cities in the world!
-Not only that, but he has a new BFF named Herbert who can show him all over town.
+Not only that, but he's got a new BFF named Herbert who can show him all over town.
 Never mind the public yard where criminals are executed, the soot on his apartment window, or the labyrinthine streets.
 Pip is a gen-u-ine bachelor who can do things like buy his own furniture, go rowing, and order dinner from a coffee house.
 Someone call Bravo—we've got your next reality show.